react-native-cameraroll/react-native-cameraroll/README.md

 On iOS, the uri can be any image URI (including local, remote asset-library and base64 data URIs) or a local video file URI.
 The user is presented with a dialog box that shows them the asset(s) and asks them to confirm deletion.
 This is not able to be bypassed as per Apple Developer guidelines.

-Returns a Promise which will resolve when the deletion request is completed.
-We cannot tell whether the deletion succeeded or not in this operation because the iOS API does not give us any feedback.
+Returns a Promise which will resolve when the deletion request is completed, or reject if there is a problem during the deletion.
+On iOS the user is able to cancel the deletion request, which causes a rejection, while on Android the rejection will be due to a system error.

 **Parameters:**